 The name of the game is context.

-Let’s be real, there are some homes that are complete disasters, that should actually be torn down.
+Let’s be real, some homes are complete disasters, that should be torn down.
 But that’s the rare exception.

 Most homes have a normal amount of problems that can be corrected with a reasonable amount of money.
 But there are a few inspectors (I can give you names!) that will tell buyers that there are so many problems they shouldn’t buy the home so that they can be hired again for another inspection down the road.